cadaxo/openui5-app-odata-v2-crud/README.md

 # Cadaxo OPENUI5 OData V2 CRUD

-This is an OPENUI5 app for all UI5 learners.
+This is an Openui5 app for all UI5 learners.
 It is a simple app with one view which makes basic OData operations (Create, Read, Update, Delete).
 As the backend source of data, the public Read-Write [services.odata.org](http://services.odata.org/) OData service is being used.
 Anyone can join, contribute and make this app better.

 ## How to start
 Check the [CURRENT LIVE VERSION](https://odata2crud-a17cc5c5c.dispatcher.hana.ondemand.com/index.html?hc_reset) deployed to HCP.

-As you can see it is very simple OPENUI5 app connected to real ODATA Backend.
+As you can see it is very simple OpenUI5 app connected to real Odata Backend.
 In this app you can see the list of products, edit the products, create new products or delete products.
 Feel free to play around!

 The app is not perfect, but anyone can contribute and make it better.
 Check our [current issues](https://github.com/cadaxo/openui5-app-odata-v2-crud/issues) or, if you have something on mind how to make it better, [create your own issue](https://github.com/cadaxo/openui5-app-odata-v2-crud/issues/new).